Sophontology

 • Cladogram (sophontology) - Text by M. Alan Kazlev

-A precisely and scientifically organized family tree of a particular group or clade, tracing the connections of ancestry and descendants.
+A precisely and scientifically organized matrix showing the various technological and biological characteristics which have been incorporated into the morphology and mindtype of a particular sophontological phyle or clade, tracing the connections of ancestry and descendants.
 The Genen are renowned for their elaborately decorated interactive cladograms.

 • Class (sophontology) - Text by M. Alan Kazlev